Our Youth at Work

 Crews work on environmental projects focused on riparian restoration, beautification, and stewardship along the Santa Fe River and its associated arroyos.

-The culinary team learns food preparation while providing meals to the YouthWorks work crews, many of whom might otherwise not have access to healthy meals.
+Under the direction of Chef Carmen and Penny Rodriguez, the culinary team learns food preparation while providing meals to the YouthWorks work crews, many of whom might otherwise not have access to healthy meals.

 Personal Care Assistant Training